Yuxuanjojo/Predict_future_sales/README.md

 - MA(1) process has ACF cut off at lag=1 and PACF tailing out,
 - MA(2) process has ACF cut off at lag=2 and PACF tailing out.

-According to the plot, it can be a bit confusing, so I use smt.graphics.plot_acf() and visualize it to find the best order for p and q.
+According to the plot, it can be a bit confusing, so I use asmt.ARMA().fit() to fit the model and use a loop to find the best order to fit the ARMA model by comparing the AIC which got by tmp_mdl.aic.

+(the code of the loop)

-Then I got the ARIMA model.
+Then I got the ARMA model.

+Next step of getting a model is to predict.
+I chose library **Prophet** from **fbprophet**, which is an easy tool to predict the time series.
+Here is the result.